MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-247-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of service connection details page.](../../media/247-pipelines-01.png "Screenshot of service connection details page")

-You can also follow or share the 'Manage App registration' link.
+You can also follow or share the 'Manage App registration' link or 'Manage manage identity' if a [Managed Identity](/azure/devops/release-notes/2024/pipelines/sprint-246-update#azure-service-connection-managed-identity-support) is used.

 ### Azure Pipelines tasks use Node 20